 For some reason The Grith trust Hannah.
 They can foretell she’ll help them, so her protestations and claims she’ll report all of this to the council back in the city fall on Jack’s deaf ears; he knows once The Grith have decided to trust her, that’s it.
 It makes for more crackling dialogue between the pair.
 But just before things can be wrapped up with a neat bow and a happy ending, we get a glimpse into the darker side of these new additions to the story.

 Gorgostamos, a man who had pretended to help Hannah find Jack last issue (as a trap to kill both her and Tenrec) comes face to face with at least one of them, and when we return to him all we see are these rather grisly final panels below.
 Was this to defend our heroes?
 Was there no other way?
 Or are The Grith more capable of violence than Jack thinks?

 Jurassic Park would only print a selection of Mark’s strips because most were in black and white and this was a full-colour publication.
+(This story was reprinted by Marvel US in a colour edition around this time, coloured by Christine Couturier).
+Thankfully Dick brings in some local artists to colour some as the series continues.
 I do hope we don’t miss out on any of the answers this intriguing strip continues to raise every month.